EOSIO/eosio.forum/README.md

 * `type` is a required field to distinguish protocol.
 See below for sample types

-The following fields attempt at standardizing the meaning of certain keys.
+The following fields attempt to standardize the meaning of certain keys.
 If you specify your own `type`, you can define whatever you want.